kevinwshin/French-House-Manual/README.md

 ### Board Representative (3 hours)
 Board representative is meant to be an active presence at meetings, informing members of the house of upcoming ICC events and the happenings at board meetings.

-1. Attend all Board meetings, assigned committee meetings, officer training/orientations, and report ICC activities and decisions at all house meetings.
+1. Attend all Board meetings, assigned committee meetings, officer training/orientations, and report ICC activities and decisions at all House Meetings.
 You represent the house and the ICC in corporate decision-making.
 2. Be well versed in all local, state and federal laws and ensure they are being upheld in French House.
 Work to avoid civil litigation.
 3. Have a working knowledge of ICC and French House rules and act as a resource for other officers and your housemates along with Trustee.
 4. With the help of the Trustee and the other officers of the house, provide leadership and direction in all French House activities.